Three Grammar Rules You Can

 1. Ending a sentence with a preposition

 Unfortunately, more often than not, the new syntax is terribly awkward and painful to read.
-Take the first sentence of this section, for example.
-“From where this rule came” sounds like something Yoda would say, not me.
-A big part of blogging is showing your personality through words.
+A big part of writing copy is showing your personality through words.
 How can you do that when you’re twisting your phrases to suit some archaic rule?

-In the interest of clarity and readability, it’s quite all right to end a sentence with a preposition.
+In the interest of readability, it’s quite all right to end a sentence with a preposition — even if Grammarly gives you a hard time about it.

 2. Beginning a sentence with “and” or “but”